 We arrived at the husky farm to meet the dogs, have a tour, and go through the safety procedures at Juha’s house in the beautiful Finnish countryside.

-We then drove a little further out where we begun the once in a lifetime adventure I never thought i’d actually ever get to experience…
+It wasn’t long before we drove a little further out, where we begun the once in a lifetime adventure I never thought I’d actually ever get to experience…

 Though I kitted myself out with the best thermals I own, Karu Survival provided us with additional fur lines gloves, hats and thermal jumpsuits which was most certainly needed.
 We wouldn’t have wanted to do it without them.
 Honestly, my snow boots are usually super thermal and get me through any cold weather but this weather was next level.
 Add in the wind as you pick up speed with the huskies and it certainly feels colder than it is.

 Saying that, its dry weather so -25℃ is a lot more bearable than you think, or than what I thought anyway.
-This was my first experience of such weather.
+Finland was my first experience of such weather.

 We both took turns to steer the husky sledge, with the other sat in the sledge.
 Steering was a lot harder than we thought, particularly navigating around corners.
-The hour provided a welcome full body workout with quite the rush of adrenaline and the off face plant in the snow hahah.
+The hour provided a welcome full body workout with quite the rush of adrenaline and the odd face plant in the snow!

 After an absolutely paw-fect morning, we drove to Lake Höytiäinen where they had a hut on the lake with an open fire and the incredible chef from Karu Survival hosted and cooked up a vegetarian feast for us.
 We enjoyed a soup and Finnish flat bread to start followed by absolutely stunning, earthy lentil and grain bowl and finished with a berry pudding in the warmth of the hut.
 So snuggly!